dennisshushack/BA_Thesis_PI/README.md

 This Repository is part of the thesis:
-Intelligent Framework to Detect Ransomware Affecting Linux-based and Resource-constrained Devices
+Intelligent Framework to Detect Ransomware Affecting Linux-based and Resource-constrained Devices The repository for the Flas Data Analysis Application can be found here: https://github.com/dennisshushack/BA_Thesis_Flask

 If you have any troubles installing the Monitor Controller or other parts of the system feel free to contact me: dennis.shushack@uzh.ch